Find out about everything from purchasing renewable electricity through the City to installing solar panels for your business.

 Purchase Renewable-Generated Electricity

-The Mass Clean Energy Center now runs the renewable incentives programs including Commonwealth Solar, Commonwealth Solar Hot Water, and Commonwealth Wind, which were formerly hosted by the Massachusetts Technology Collaborative.
-View the full list of programs for more details.
+The Mass Clean Energy Center runs the renewable incentives programs including Commonwealth Solar Hot Water and Commonwealth Wind.
+See the full list of programs and filter by programs for “businesses.”

 An experienced contractor can help you navigate the grant application and installation process.
 SEBANE and NESEA both offer directories of qualified solar installers, and NESEA’s “green pages” also include contractors for wind, geothermal and more.